theogbrand/slidev/demo/test-slides/slides.md

     - Generating experiences
 4.  **Core Mechanism 2: Generating Rewards for Reasoning Trace**
     - Verifying reasoning traces using specialized agents with tools
-5.  **RLHF with PRM**
+5.  **RL Policy Model, Inference with PRM**
-    - Using the newly trained PRM to guide model inference
+    - Use the newly trained PRM to improve model inference at test time

 ---
 layout: default